 It is essential to understand the significance of the term 'direct' in 'direct depth imaging'.
 Given an accurate velocity model (with an appropriate imaging method that can accurately backpropagate in space, or time, down through the velocity model), all current leading-edge imaging methods (e.g., Kirchhoff, FK, Beam and RTM) are able to directly output the depth (the actual spatial configuration) of reflectors.
-Within the framework of RTM methods, which assume an accurate velocity model, a recent set of papers (Weglein et al., 2011b and Weglein et al., 2011c), advanced RTM concepts and methods, to address fundamental issues and shortcomings within current RTM practice.
+Within the framework of RTM methods, which assume an accurate velocity model, a recent set of papers (Weglein et al., 2011b, and Weglein et al., 2011c), advanced RTM concepts and methods, to address fundamental issues and shortcomings within current RTM practice, including the removal of the need for Perfectly Matched Layers (PML) and issues associated with that approach.